 - 5.2% 5-year compound annual growth

 - FDI Inflow:

-The top income and corporate tax rates are 30 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 11.7 percent of total domestic income.
-Government spending has increased to a level equivalent to 22.9 percent of GDP.
-Budget deficits have been expanding because of expansionary fiscal policy meant to boost infrastructure.
-Public debt is around 30 percent of total domestic output.
+The top individual income tax rate is 40 percent, and the top corporate tax rate is 30 percent.
+Other taxes include a value-added tax and a property tax.
+The overall tax burden equals 13.4 percent of total domestic income.
+Government spending has decreased to a level equivalent to 16.8 percent of GDP.
+Budget deficits have been expanding, and public debt is around 30 percent of total annual output.

-The trade-weighted average tariff rate is relatively high at 8.2 percent, and non-tariff barriers further constrain trade freedom.
-Although foreign investment is allowed in most sectors of the economy, the investment regime is complex and non-transparent.
+Uganda’s average tariff rate is 8.6 percent.
+Foreign investors may lease but not own land.
+The government may not expropriate property without providing compensation.
+Regulatory barriers may discourage investment.
 Access to financial services has expanded gradually across the country, but the development of a modern financial sector has largely stalled in the absence of needed structural reforms.